 The orchestral version of Feuillets de voyage was premiered in 1913 at the Théâtre Fémina in Paris conducted by Joseph-Eugène Szyfer (1887-1947).
 (It is conceivable that the occasion of this orchestral premiere might have prompted Durand’s publication of the piano score in the same year.)

-Interestingly, whereas Schmitt’s biographer Yves Hucher lists seven of the ten original numbers as being orchestrated by the composer, the published orchestral score by Durand includes just five, presented in the following sequence:
+Interestingly, whereas Schmitt’s biographer Yves Hucher lists six of the ten original numbers as being orchestrated by the composer, the published orchestral score by Durand includes just five, presented in the following sequence:

 - Sérénade – from Book 1

 - Retour à l’endient familier – from Book 2

 - Danse britannique – from Book 1

 But taking up the slack are orchestrations of the “missing” numbers along with several of the others that were done by Lucien Garban and Hubert Mouton.
 Garban, who published his orchestrations under the nom de plume Roger Branga, was a fellow member of Les Apaches, so presumably his orchestrations were sanctioned by Florent Schmitt.

 Unfortunately, no commercial recording of the orchestral version of Feuillets has ever been made, nor do we have audio documentation of any live orchestral performance available to hear.
 Indeed, I have been able to find just one instance of this music being performed by any orchestra in the postwar period – in 2002 by the Orchestre National de Lorraine conducted by Jacques Houtmann.